908: The Touch of Satan

 Odd, disturbing score co-written by Mike Post and Igor Stravinsky.

 Mike Post is a Hollywood composer who has written music for dozens of TV shows, including The Rockford Files, Magnum P.I., Hill Street Blues, NewsRadio, Law & Order, and countless more.
-Igor Stravinsky (1882-1971) was a Russian-born composer and one of the founders of modernist music; the premiere of his The Rites of Spring in 1913 touched off a riot among the audience.
+Russian-born composer Igor Stravinsky (1882-1971) was one of the founders of modernist music and one of the most important composers of the 20th century; the premiere of his The Rites of Spring in 1913 touched off a riot among the audience.

 Sightsee on your own time, Beelzebub!